run-ai/docs/docs/admin/runai-setup/cluster-setup/single-node-install.md

-# Quick Install of Run:AI on a Single Node
+# Quick Install of Run:ai on a Single Node

-Below are instructions on how to install the Run:AI cluster on a single node.
-This process is good for __learning__ Run:AI or using a Run:AI cluster __on a single node__.
+Below are instructions on how to install the Run:ai cluster on a single node.
+This process is good for __learning__ Run:ai or using a Run:ai cluster __on a single node__.
 Multiple nodes are __not supported__ with this installation.
-To install a cluster with multiple nodes or for running a formal pilot with Run:AI, use [Cluster Installation](cluster-install.md).
+To install a cluster with multiple nodes or for running a formal pilot with Run:ai, use [Cluster Installation](cluster-install.md).

 The installation process below is comprised of a single script and includes the installation of a built-in Kubernetes using [microk8s](https://microk8s.io/docs/getting-started){target=_blank}.